rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_db_sources_destinations.md

 ## DBDestination

 Like the `DBSource`, the `DBDestination` is the common component for sending data into a database.
-It is initalized with a table name or a `TableDefinition`.
+It is initialized with a table name or a `TableDefinition`.

 The following example would transfer data from the destination to the source, using all the same connection manager (derived from `ControlFlow.CurrentDbConnection`):